jcamiloguz/jcamiloguz/README.md

 * Html, css and Javascript
 * Css-preprocessors
 #### As Backend
-* JavaScript: Nodejs and express
+* JavaScript for backend: Nodejs and express
-* I'm learning Python: flask and Django
 * Npm as dependencies mang
 #### Soft-skills
 * Git work-flow
+* Webpack

+#### What i am learning
+* Single Page applications
+* Progressive web applications
+* Python for backend: flask and Django
+* Ui frameworks:React, Angular and vue
+* Database managment